mobxjs/mobx-state-tree/docs/API/README.md

 **● identifier**: *[ISimpleType](interfaces/isimpletype.md)<`string`>* =  new IdentifierType()

-Identifiers are used to make references, lifecycle events and reconciling works.
+`types.identifier` - Identifiers are used to make references, lifecycle events and reconciling works.
 Inside a state tree, for each type can exist only one instance for each given identifier.
 For example there couldn't be 2 instances of user with id 1.
 If you need more, consider using references.
 Identifier can be used only as type property of a model.
 This type accepts as parameter the value type of the identifier field that can be either string or number.

 Example: